rsperberg/definitions-from-peoples-law-dictionary/readme.md

 The front matter and the appendices have been removed from this version, as have the quotations sprinkled thoughout the definitions.

-The free online version of this dictionary is located at https://dictionary.law.com/Default.aspx and allows you to look up legal terms and definitions.
+The free online version of this dictionary is located at https://dictionary.law.com/Default.aspx and allows you tointeractviely look up legal terms and definitions one at a time.